JanHerca/urantiapedia/output/wikijs/article/David_Kulieke/Effective_Study_Group_Leadership.md

 _The Urantia Book_ makes clear the value of group prayer and worship, and a significant matter for leaders is how to fairly and appropriately enhance their groups’ approaches to prayer and worship.

-Bill Sadler said “__The Urantia Book_ is not an end in itself; it is a means to an end._” I’ve actually heard this idea many times and said it myself.
+Bill Sadler said “_The Urantia Book is not an end in itself; it is a means to an end._” I’ve actually heard this idea many times and said it myself.
 It should be obvious; after all, the physical reality of _The Urantia Book_ is nothing more than processed wood containing black abstract symbols on a white page that must be translated into words and then turned into facts, knowledge, meaning, and values.
 If applied, these values can eventually lead to relationships between personalities, including between us and God—finally, ends in themselves.
 So actually the book is a means to a means to a means to—well, you get the idea—to an end.

 Some of our most important goals or ends are clearly stated in the oft-quoted passage from the paper “_Personality Survival_”: _Everything nonspiritual in human experience, excepting personality, is a means to an end.
-Every true relationship of mortal man with other persons—human or divine—is an end in itself._ [[UB 112:2.4](/en/The_Urantia_Book/112#p2_4)]
+Every true relationship of mortal man with other persons—human or divine—is an end in itself._ [[UB 112:2.8](/en/The_Urantia_Book/112#p2_8)]

 We are also told that: _Spiritual experience is the real soul of man’s cosmos._ [[UB 102:4.6](/en/The_Urantia_Book/102#p4_6)]